 bounded between two graphs of definable continuous functions $f,g:C'\to\R$ satisfying $f<g$ on $C'$.
 One can also take $f\equiv-\infty$ or $g\equiv\infty$ or both in this definition.

 We say that a cell $C\subset\R^\ell$ is \emph{compatible} with $X\subset\R^\ell$ if either $C\subset X$, or $C\cap X=\emptyset$.

-\begin{defi}[Cylindrical cellular decomposition] A cylindrical cell decomposition of $\R$ is any decomposition of $\R$ into disjoint cells.
-A decomposition $\{C_j\}$ of $\R^{\ell+1}$ into disjoint cells is a cylindrical cell decomposition if the collection $\{\pi_{\ell}(C_j)\}$ is a cylindrical cell decomposition of $\R^{\ell}$. \end{defi} For brevity from now on we will use \say{cell decomposition} for \say{cylindrical cell decomposition}.
-The following Cell decomposition theorem is the fundamental central result of the classical theory of o-minimal structures.
-We say that a cell decomposition is compatible with a set $X$ if every cell from the decomposition is compatible with $X$. \begin{thm}[Cell decomposition] Let $X_1,\ldots,X_k\subset\R^\ell$ be definable sets.
-Then there is a cell decomposition of $\R^\ell$ whose cells are compatible with $X_1,\dots,X_k$. \end{thm} \begin{proof} See \cite[Section 2.11]{van_den_dries_book}. \end{proof} We are finally in position to define sharp cellular decompositions. \begin{defi} Let $\cS$ be an o-minimal expansion of $\R$ and $\Omega$ be an FD-filtration.
-We say that $(\cS,\Omega)$ has \emph{sharp cellular decomposition} (or \s CD for short) if for every collection $X_{j}\subset\R^{\ell}$ of $k$ sets of format $\cF$ and degree $D$, there exists a cell decomposition of $\R^{\ell}$ into $\poly_{\cF}(D,k)$ cells of format $\format$ and degree $\degree$. \end{defi} The following proposition justifies the introduction of the stronger notion of sharp o-minimality as opposed to the previous notion of W\so-minimality.
-Its proof can be found in \Cref{sec:main_proof}. \begin{prop} Let $(\cS,\Omega)$ be a W\so-minimal structure with \s CD.
-Then there exists a filtration $\Omega'$ which is equivalent to $\Omega$, such that $(\cS,\Omega')$ is \so-minimal with \s CD. \end{prop} \begin{rem} Following the proof of cellular decomposition as it appears in \cite{van_den_dries_book}, it is possible to recover a cellular decomposition where the formats of the cells are polynomial in the degree.
-The most basic difficulty can be illustrated by the following example.
-Let $X\subset\R^{2}$ be a curve of degree $D$, then in general it seems impossible to \say{select} the middle element of a fiber of $\pi_{1}|_{X}$.
-Indeed, the the fiber over $x\in\R$ is of size $\sim D$, so to pick the middle element $y_{D/2}$ one needs the following formula:
+\begin{defi}[Cylindrical cellular decomposition] A cylindrical cellular decomposition of $\R$ is any decomposition of $\R$ into disjoint cells.
+A decomposition $\{C_j\}$ of $\R^{\ell+1}$ into disjoint cells is a cylindrical cellular decomposition if the collection $\{\pi_{\ell}(C_j)\}$ is a cylindrical cellular decomposition of $\R^{\ell}$. \end{defi} For brevity, from now on we will use \say{cellular decomposition} for \say{cylindrical cellular decomposition}.
+The following cellular decomposition theorem is the fundamental central result of the classical theory of o-minimal structures.
+We say that a cellular decomposition is compatible with a set $X$ if every cell from the decomposition is compatible with $X$. \begin{thm}[cellular decomposition] Let $X_1,\ldots,X_k\subset\R^\ell$ be definable sets.
+Then there is a cellular decomposition of $\R^\ell$ whose cells are compatible with $X_1,\dots,X_k$. \end{thm} \begin{proof} See \cite[Theorem 2.11]{van_den_dries_book}. \end{proof} We are finally in position to define sharp cellular decompositions. \begin{defi} Let $\cS$ be an o-minimal expansion of $\R$ and $\Omega$ be an FD-filtration.
+We say that $(\cS,\Omega)$ has \emph{sharp cellular decomposition} (or \s CD for short) if for every collection $\{X_{j}\subset\R^{\ell}\}$ of $k$ sets of format $\cF$ and degree $D$, there exists a cellular decomposition of $\R^{\ell}$, compatible with the sets $X_{j}$, into $\poly_{\cF}(D,k)$ cells of format $\format$ and degree $\degree$.
+Sometimes we say that $\Omega$ has \s CD if $\cS$ is \emph{fixed} and clear from context, and sometimes we say that $\cS$ has \s CD if $\Omega$ is \emph{fixed} and clear from context. \end{defi}